BenoitAdam/nullDC4Wii/README.md

 ### Special no thanks

 - To all people not believing in this project
-- People constantly critisizing the fact AI is used in this project, being condescending or worse.
-Please Grow up.
+- People constantly critisizing the fact AI is used in this project (this project wouldn't have existed otherwise).